 As a single mom, you’re going to have to consider things like your schedule availability.
 You’ll need to factor in financial responsibilities, too.
 Take the time to figure out exactly what you need from your potential academic program.

 No matter what interests or benefits you, don’t settle for less than ideal.
 If you take the time to look around, you’ll find something that meets the standards of your ideal academic career.
-If you have to, you can even get professional advice to guide you on the best academic option.
+You can even get professional advice to guide you on the best academic option if you have to.